 Nuclear Medicine Residency conferences are held every Monday and Thursday throughout the year and include both didactic lectures and case-based presentations.
 In addition, residents attend and present at monthly clinical protocol meetings, journal clubs, research meetings (in conjunction with the cyclotron program), cyclotron program journal clubs, and quarterly quality assurance presentations.
 The division's academic program also includes a monthly leadership lecture and discussion for physicians, residents and technologists.

 Radiology Clinical Grand Rounds and Research Grand Rounds are held monthly with prestigious visiting and local professors, offering the opportunity to meet and learn from leading national authorities on a variety of topics.

 Intellectual vibrancy and technological innovation are core values of the Nuclear Medicine Division and the Department of Radiology, which are developed through research and collaborative efforts of the clinical faculty, medical physics, and research faculty.
-Department and Division faculty are expected to publish in leading imaging journals.
+Department and Division faculty publish in leading imaging journals.
 Dedicated research rotations are included in the Nuclear Medicine Residency program, and are very highly encouraged.

 Residents are required to engage in scholarly activity as part of their training in and ACGME-accredited program.
 Results must be published or presented at institutional, local, regional, or national meetings.
 Residents also complete a quality improvement project annually.